deepbands/buildseg/README.md

 - [ ] Replace the model and parameters (large-scale data).
 - [ ] Convert to static weight.
 - [ ] Hole digging inside polygon.
+- [ ] Convert raster to shapefile by GIS instead of findContours in OpenCV.
 - [ ] Update plugin's UI.
 - [ ] Accelerate, etc.